jbarnette/jbarnette.github.com/_posts/2009-07-24-dev-environment-setup.markdown

 title: Environment Setup
 ---

+**Note**: I'm rereading this in the first quarter of 2011 and it's pretty obsolete.
+I'll update it at some point.

 I've had scattered notes on setting up a new development computer from scratch in Backpack for years now.
 Hopefully collecting them here will make it more likely that they'll stay up-to-date.
 This is *my*